The North Face Denali Jacket Womens

 The weather was warm over the weekend which makes for slushy, slick snow during the day and turns to ice as it cools off in the afternoon.
 A guy had slipped and fallen just above No Name Creek, a little over 3 miles up.
 The skin was peeled back on his hand and he had severe bleeding.
 Search and Rescue originally thought they might have to chopper him out.
 They were able to slow the bleeding and when I got there they were helping him hike down.

-So how do reduce the chance that something like this happens to you?
-You could stay away from icy trails but that's no fun.
+So how do you reduce the chance that something like this happens to you?
+You could stay away from icy trails but that’s no fun.
 Three of the things to help you keep your footing in snow and ice are Yaktrax, screws, and crampons.

 Yaktrax